Nandhini-Ammaiappan/Project-2---Automated-Analysis/media/README.md

 MEDIA.CSV is used as input for the analysis.
 This file contains 2652 rows and 8 columns.
-The file appears to contain data related to some assessments or evaluations conducted over time, as suggested by the presence of a 'date' column.
-The 'language' column may indicate the language used in the evaluation or the subjects' language skills.
-The 'type' and 'title' columns likely categorize the entries, possibly distinguishing between different types of evaluations or content pieces.
-The 'by' column might refer to the evaluator or source of the data.
-The numerical values in the 'overall', 'quality', and 'repeatability' columns suggest quantitative assessments, possibly ratings or scores given in the evaluations.
-Overall, this file seems to encapsulate performance evaluations or reviews, tracking various attributes over time.
+The file contains data related to some form of evaluation or review process.
+The 'date' column suggests a timescale aspect, possibly indicating when the reviews or evaluations took place.
+The 'language' column likely categorizes the reviews by the languages they are written in.
+The 'type' and 'title' columns could provide classification for the subject or category of the review.
+The 'by' column might indicate the author or creator of the review.
+Finally, the 'overall', 'quality', and 'repeatability' columns seem to reflect quantitative measures of the evaluations, allowing for a numerical assessment of the reviewed items.
 Data in the file can contain ['categorical', 'numerical', 'time-series']

 ### Statistical Details: